osmosis-labs/osmosis/x/ibc-rate-limit/README.md

 * Making automated rate limits get added for channels, instead of manual configuration only
 * Improving parameterization strategies / data analysis
 * Adding the USDC based rate limits
+* We need better strategies for how rate limits "expire".

 Not yet highlighted